tkiat/my-writings-public/blog/lifestyle/sustainability/remove-teastain.md

-# An Effective and Easy Way to Remove Tea Stains
+# An Effective and Easy Way To Remove Tea Stains

 **Just Baking soda + Vinegar**